miguelitoelgrande/BlenderSCAD/README.md

 Open the demo script <i>blenderscad_demo.py</i> in Blender's internal text editor and uncomment the demo section you want to try out.
 Simply use "run script".
 This is the easiest way.

 You can also save your script as part of a .blend file.
-Again, caution, the upper part of the script will first wipe all objects of the open scene.
+Again, caution, there is a line in most of my demo scripts to wipe all objects of the open scene first for rapid testing.
+Congratulations, Blender is now your OpenSCAD-like IDE.
+You can even have the code compile while typing

-There are two ways to execute the script in Blender:

-<h4>via Blender's built in text editor</h4>

-This way, Blender is your OpenSCAD-like IDE.
-You can even have the code compile while typing (Check "Live Edit" in the editor)
+(Check "Live Edit" in the editor)
-Load <i>"BlenderSCAD.py"</i> into your text editor.

-<h4>via Python Console</h4>
+<h4>Alternatively, run via Python Console</h4>
+This option is preferred if you use an external editor for the code.
 <pre>
 #Optionally, first clear command history in Python Console:
 bpy.ops.console.clear(history=True)